hexafluoride/quorum/docs/Quorum Specification Document Working Draft.md

 Stellar network itself.
 The specific implementation of this feature will use an NFT framework for the Stellar network(currently unnamed and unreleased, however see [coral.topkek.party](http://coral.topkek.party/) for a WIP proof of concept)

-### Cross-board backlinking

-This feature is not specific to Wetfish Forums, as it will be implemented in Quorum itself, and the idea is taken from various imageboards already in place.
-Using the convenient property that posts can be globally identified and referenced, Quorum posts can reference other posts, regardless whether they're in different threads or even different boards.
-The interface for this feature
-would:

--    Allow users to hover over backlinks to display a preview

--    Click on posts to expand them inline

--    View the list of posts that reference a specific post, divided by posts that are in the same thread, posts that are in the same board, and posts that are on different boards.

--    Automatically recognize and create backlinks using the syntax >>`post_id`

 ### Banning users from own threads